AML Guidance For Estate Agency and Letting Agency Businesses

 • For individuals: passport, driving license, or other government-issued ID

-Enhanced due diligence (EDD) is carried out when dealing with high-risk clients or transactions.
-EDD may include obtaining more detailed information about the client’s business activities, wealth, and source of funds, as well as monitoring transactions more closely throughout the relationship.
-HMRC mandates that estate and letting agents apply more rigorous checks in certain circumstances, such as when:
+EDD may include obtaining more detailed information about the client’s business activities, and their source of funds or wealth, as well as monitoring transactions more closely throughout the relationship.
+The regulations require that estate and letting agents apply more rigorous checks in certain circumstances, such as when:

-• The client is a PEP or related to a PEP.
+• The client is a PEP or related to a PEP

-How Can Amiqus Help
+How can Amiqus help?

 Amiqus allows you to: